TOBAM-Group/mydoggy/README.txt

     mvn -Dsite clean package site assembly:assembly

-To build TransparencyManager.dll simply call (starting from the directory you have choosed to unzip mydoggy):
+To build TransparencyManager.dll simply call (starting from the directory you have chosen to unzip mydoggy):

  	mingw32-make